 According to Trivers (1972), Parental care may be defined as any behavior exhibited by the parent toward their offspring that increases the chance of the offspring’s survival.

 Among amphibians, parental care includes attendance of the eggs, transportation of eggs or larvae, and feeding of larvae.

 Parental care is associated with only those species that place their eggs in single clusters, never with those that scatter their eggs in aquatic situations.

-Nest construction, either prior to or during opposition, is not considered to be parental care, although in some species that construct nests one parent may attend to the eggs.
+Nest construction, either prior to or during opposition, is not considered to be parental care, although, in some species that construct nests, one parent may attend to the eggs.
 Likewise, the retention of eggs in the oviducts, even though nourishment is provided to the developing young, is not considered to be parental care

-- Rhacophorus schlegli of Japan lays eggs in a hole on the muddy bank of a river or pond with foamy mucus cover to prevent the eggs from drying.
+- Rhacophorus schlegli of Japan lays eggs in a hole on the muddy bank of a river or pond with a foamy mucus cover to prevent the eggs from drying.